JaneliaSciComp/JRCLUST/docs/pipeline/index.rst

 #. :ref:`Extract spatiotemporal windows <extract-windows>` around spiking events, in both raw and filtered samples.
 #. :ref:`Compute low-dimensional features <compute-features>` from the resulting waveforms.

-JRCLUST will chunk up large files and perform all these steps in sequence over each chunk.
 A detailed description of the steps in the detection process is indexed below.

 .. toctree::